640 South State StreetDover, Delaware 19901

 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 1275 S. State StreetDover, Delaware 19901

-RUXOLITINIB (RUX oh LI ti nib) is used to treat myelofibrosis and polycythemia vera.
+RUXOLITINIB (RUX oh LI ti nib) is a medicine that targets proteins in cells and stops them from growing.
+It is used to treat myelofibrosis and polycythemia vera.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions:

 infection (especially a virus infection such as chickenpox, cold sores, or herpes)

 low blood counts, like low white cell, platelet, or red cell counts